 Receiving fees applicable for some locations (for example, wire transfer fees in the US) but these are optional.

-- If you opt out of peer-to-peer CurrencyFair charges 0.53% on top of the mid-market currency exchange rate which is very competitive.
+- CurrencyFair can charge of up to 0.53% on top of the mid-market currency exchange rate which is very competitive.

 - Fixed fees depend on the transfer method and they charge a % on top of the mid-market rate + a fixed fee of €3 EUR / £2.50 GBP / $4 AUD / $4 USD / $4 CAD or equivalent to your currency.

 Intermediary banks may charge fees for sending in non-local currencies but usually not.